 Food and Drink on the Yankee Freedom

-Your day trip to Dry Tortugas includes a simple breakfast and lunch.
+Your day trip to Dry Tortugas NP includes a simple breakfast and lunch.
 Don’t expect much from these meals – breakfast includes bagels, yogurt, cereal options, and fruit cocktail.

 Basic lunch is do-it-yourself sandwiches: